flutter/website/src/platform-integration/platform-adaptations.md

 ### Platform-specific transition details

-On **Android**,
+On **Android**, Flutter uses the [`ZoomPageTransitionsBuilder`][] animation.
-two page transition animation styles exist depending on your OS version:

-* Pre API 28 uses a bottom-up animation that
-  [slides up and fades in][].
-* On API 28 and later, the bottom-up animation
-  [slides and clip-reveals up][].
+When the user taps on an item, the UI zooms in to a screen that features that item.
+When the user taps to go back, the UI zooms out to the previous screen.

 On **iOS** when the push style transition is used, Flutter's bundled [`CupertinoNavigationBar`][]